meyerv11045/notes/notes/software_design/misc.md

 When running a program the OS loader finds the executable on disk and passes in any additional arguments from the command line to the main function

 ## Explicit vs. Automatic Conversions
-A single argument constructor provides the aiblity to convert the value of the argument to the clas type.
+A single argument constructor provides the ability to convert the value of the argument to the clas type.

-implicit conversion converts the statement to a
+Implicit conversion converts the statement to a

 ``` c++
 Class A {